Long-term monitoring of Graves’ disease in children and adolescents: a single-center experience

 Mehmet Faik ÇETİNDAĞ, Atiye Yilmaz ÖZSAVRAN, Bülent YALÇIN, İclal ÇETİNDAĞ, Şeyda TÜRKÖLMEZ, Karabekir ERCAN, Dinçer YEĞEN

-Burcu AKMAN, Hatice Ayça Ata KORKMAZ, Ahmet SARI
+Burcu AKMAN, Hatice Ayça ATA KORKMAZ, Ahmet SARI